-When you run a WinForms, ASP.NET or Mobile application, the Application Model is used to create UI elements.
+When you run a WinForms, ASP.NET, or Blazor application, the Application Model is used to create UI elements.
 For instance, when the framework creates a grid editor that displays a list of Contact objects, information for each column's visibility, location, caption and other settings is taken from the Application Model.
 The Application Model provides details on business classes, Controllers, Actions, Property Editors and other elements that provide or influence application functionality.

 The Application Model information is generally represented by a tree.
 Tree nodes normally have a set of properties that actually specify the Application Model data.
 By default, the Application Model is organized in the following way: the root node (Application) and several child nodes (ActionDesign, BOModel, CreatableItems, ImageSources, NavigationItems, ViewItems, Views, etc.).

 To view or customize the Application Model's data, use one of the following approaches.

 - In code.
 Via an appropriate Controller, you can access the required Application Model node.
 For details, see the Access the Application Model in Code topic.

 At design time.
 You can run the Model Editor from any project of your application.
 Looking through the nodes (to the left) and their properties (to the right), you can see that most data has already been generated.
 For instance, the BOModel node provides information on all the business classes that are declared in your application and referenced modules.
 To learn more about the Model Editor, refer to the Model Editor help section.